hilton/hilton.github.com/presentations/naming-guidelines.md

 ## Rejected guidelines

-To illustrate disagreement among programmers about which guidelines to use, the following paragraphs quote naming guidelines together with my rationale for why we do not ‘strongly accept’ them.
+To illustrate disagreement among programmers about which guidelines to use, the following paragraphs quote naming guidelines together with our rationale for why we do not ‘strongly accept’ them.

 ### Use long names for long scopes